Before - Review declaration and application

 Before - Take care of yourself and prepare for the interview as if it is a big exam

 Get your sleep the night before the interview.
 Make sure to eat before you go so you are not hungry.
-Interviews can be half an hour to even three hours long.
+Asylum interviews can be half an hour to even three hours long.
 You need to have enough energy for this intensive event.

 Before - Prepare for Early morning interviews